Your first audition – getting invited to the house party

 I’ll put it in one sentence to make it abundantly clear: there’s nothing more despised in Hawaii than a loud mouth mainland haole.
 In case you’ve never seen the Hawaiian word haole (“how-lay”) before, it is used to describe either caucasians (e.g. “go see that haole in the blue shirt”) or those that practice an ignorance of local culture (“e.g. don’t be so haole!”).

-Especially not a clueless haole
+Don’t be a clueless haole

 Very few of us have the gift of accurate and honest self-awareness of our flaws.
 The only reason why I know I have tendencies to be a loud mouthed haole is because my wife has made it abundantly clear on several occasions.
 If she hadn’t correctly put me in my place, then I’d end up being guilty of the only thing worse than a loud mouth haole and that is to be a loud mouth clueless haole.